developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - ***Disable Heater*** causes the Heater to be turned off and stay off, regardless of the configured ON/OFF thresholds.

-- ***Set ON/OFF Thresholds*** configures the ON/OFF thresholds that will be used when the Heater is Enabled.
+- ***Set ON/OFF Thresholds*** configures the ON/OFF thresholds that is used when the Heater is Enabled.
 When this value is specified, then the following Managed Configurations must also be specified:

     - **Power Configuration - Heater On Threshold** must be specified to set the threshold temperature below which the Heater will automatically be turned on.